Shopify/mobile-buy-sdk-ios/README.md

 #### Updating a checkout [⤴](#table-of-contents)

-A customer's information may not all be available when a checkout is created.
+A customer's information may not be available when a checkout is created.
 The Buy SDK provides mutations for updating specific checkout fields that are required for completion.
-Name the `email` and `shippingAddress` fields:
+Namely the `email` and `shippingAddress` fields:

 ###### Updating email [⤴](#table-of-contents)